geekymon2/carmarketplace-k8s/k8s/CM-K8S-CLUSTER-SETUP.md

-# K8S LINUX SETUP
+# K8S SETUP FOR CARMARKETPLACE

-This document details the setup and deployment instructions for running the application in a local kubernetes cluster in a linux environment.
+This document details the setup and deployment instructions for running the application in a local kubernetes cluster.
-You can run these commands as is from the current folder where this readme doc is stored.

 ## Setup the application on Kubernetes

-### Create Secrets

-./create-secrets.sh

-### Deploy
+### Execute Deployment Scripts

-./deploy.sh
+- ./00-deploy-namespace.sh <environment>
+- ./01-create-secrets.sg <environment>
+- ./02-deploy-app.sh <environment> <dbhost>

+### Setup kubetail (one time setup only)

+- ./90-deploy-namespace-kubetail.sh
+- ./91-deploy-kubetail.sh

 ### Access Dashboard